 When things do go wrong and you get a complaint, here is a prime example of how NOT to deal with it!

-To add insult to injury, when we complained to the hotel manager, he was rude, obnoxious and accused us of lying only to get a refund.
+To add insult to injury, when we complained to the hotel manager, he was rude, and obnoxious and accused us of lying only to get a refund.
 I told him to check with the staff member who offered to take the bathroom door off for us.
 He still wasn’t having it.